Are your protection policies up to scratch?

 - 10 mins

-Everyone with family responsibilities or financial commitments needs to consider how they or their loved ones would cope financially should something happen to them.
+Everyone with family responsibilities or financial commitments should consider how they or their loved ones would cope financially should something happen to them.

 The coronavirus outbreak has given a new urgency to the question of how you or your nearest and dearest would cope if something happened to you.
 According to Professor Stephen Powis, the medical director of NHS England, Covid-19 is the biggest global health emergency in a century.
 This has caused almost everyone to turn their mind to the ‘what ifs’.

-Let’s start with the most well-known of all protection policies, life cover, also known as life insurance or term assurance.
-This provides your dependents with a lump sum upon death .
+Let’s start with the most well-known of all protection policies, life insurance.
+This is designed to provide your dependents with a lump sum upon death.

 These protection policies have no cash-in value at any time.
 If you don't pay your premiums on time your cover will stop, your benefits will end, and you'll get nothing back.
 If the benefit amount has not been paid out by the end of the selected term, the policy will end and you'll get nothing back.